googleapis/google-cloud-ruby/google-cloud-app_engine/README.md

 # Ruby Client for the App Engine Admin API

-API Client library for the App Engine Admin API

-The App Engine Admin API provisions and manages your App Engine applications.
+Provisions and manages developers' App Engine applications.

 Actual client classes for the various versions of this API are defined in _versioned_ client gems, with names of the form `google-cloud-app_engine-v*`.